dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 Section 6.
 What's the next step?
 =====================
 Congratulations!
 You have completed the Web Design Development Foundation-Web Technology Fundamentals lesson.
 Thank You for looking into Web Fundamentals.
 Now you have a good idea of how the web works and the technologies behind the web.
-Your next step could be Mastering HTML/HTML5 - the MArkup language.
+Your next step could be Mastering HTML/HTML5 - the Markup language.
 Let's begin your web design-development journey with [Learning HTML5 Essentials](https://github.com/dinanathsj29/html5-essentials).
 Best of Luck!
 Happy Learning!